hemantsonu20/selenium-sample/README.md

 # selenium-sample

-A sample selenium test suite using chrome and firefox driver
+A sample selenium test suite using chrome and firefox driver.

-See examples in [test files](src/test/java/com/github/selenium) for
+See sample examples in [test files](src/test/java/com/github/selenium)